aayushk614/IR-Project-Group-14/README.md

 `main`: Refer this branch for Final Project evaluation.

+## Overview

+This project aims to analyze tweets related to the 2019 General Elections in India.
+The analysis includes sentiment analysis, tweet clustering, and manipulation detection.
+The project is divided into three main components: back-end (Django), front-end (Reactjs), and sentiment analysis (Streamlit).

 ## Setting Up the back-end (Django):

-Step 1:Install the virtualenv package
+Step 1: Install the virtualenv package
 `python3 -m pip install --user virtualenv`

 Step 2: Create a virtual environment